🚨 24/7 EMERGENCY SERVICE • Leaking Roof? Storm Damage? We Respond in Under 2 Hours • CALL NOW: (925) 722-4916

 Flexible (Newer Communities) Must complement home exterior and neighborhood High-contrast or unconventional colors

-3. Installation Timeline and Work Rules
+3. Work Rules and Site Management

-4. Contractor Requirements
+4. Contractor Credential Requirements

-1. Emergency Repairs
+1. Emergency Repair Rights

 • Active water intrusion threatening interior damage